swiftlang/swift-evolution/Proposal.md

 }
 ```

-#### Accessing Ranges and Individual Indices
+#### Accessing Underlying Ranges and Individual Indices

 `RangeSet` provides access to its ranges as a random-access collection via the `ranges` property.
-The individual indices in a collection that are represented by a range set are available as a bidirectional collection through the `individualIndices(within:)` method (see below for more about this method's return type).
+You can access the individual indices represented by the range set by using it as a subscript parameter to a collection's `indices` property.

 ```swift
 extension RangeSet {